AqwamCreates/DataPredict/docs/API/Models/IsotonicRegression.md

 Predict the value for a given data.

 ```
-IsotonicRegression:predict(featureMatrix: Matrix): Matrix
+IsotonicRegression:predict(featureMatrix: matrix): matrix
 ```

 #### Parameters:

-* featureMatrix: Matrix containing data.
+* featureMatrix: matrix containing data.
 It must only have one column.

 #### Returns: